rodrigo007994/zcms4/README.md

 # zcms4
-Simle yet secure Java Content Management System with a Mysql Database.
+Simle yet secure Java Content Management System with a Postgres Database.
 To configure the database and the email settings you need to access: zcms/web/WEB-INF/web.xml and edit this part: